 Leftovers from a Roasted chicken, including the carcass (remove any skin)

-Enough water to cover the chicken in your pot
+Enough water to cover the chicken in your pot (to make a basic stock)

-1 onion cut into bite size pieces
+1 onion cut into bite-size pieces

-4 celelry sticks chopped
+4 celery sticks chopped

 2 -3 carrots, peeled and cut

-1 ½ Cups pearl barley
+1 ½ cups pearl barley

 Seasonings and herbs to your taste, such as parsley, thyme, oregano, and salt & pepper.